Why Trust OMD?

 Arkansas State University

-Arkansas State University offers dozens of fully online master’s programs including MBAs and MS degrees in education, nursing, and technology.
-Accelerated 7-week terms with multiple start dates make online master’s programs ideal for working professionals.
-Regional accreditation by the Higher Learning Commission (HLC) ensures program quality, and many programs also hold specialized accreditations.
+Arkansas State University offers dozens of fully online master’s programs, including MBAs and MS degrees in education, nursing, and technology.
+Accelerated 7-week terms and multiple start dates make these programs especially attractive to working professionals.
+ASU is regionally accredited by the Higher Learning Commission (HLC).

 Featured Program: Master of Business Administration (MBA) — General